HarshitHDD/Collection-in-Java/README.md

 ## HashSet
 HashSet class implements Set Interface.
 It represents the collection that uses a hash table for storage.
 Hashing is used to store the elements in the HashSet.
-It contains unique items.
+It contains unique items. and in HashMap however, store items can be store in "key/value" pairs, and you can access them by an index of another type (e.g. a String).

 example:
 ```